 The Remainder

-However, when the operation arises from a context, the rest must be processed in order to adequately address the problem.
-Thus, students can develop the ability to process the rest if they are in a problem-solving situation.
-Here are several ways to process the remainder.
+However, when the operation arises from a context, the remainder must be processed in order to adequately address the problem.
+Thus, students can develop the ability to process the remainder if they occur in a problem-solving situation.
+There are several ways to process the remainder:

 Knowledge: Decimal Number